CUNYTechPrep/project-starter/README.md

 # Project Starter
-This is the starter repo for building CUNY Tech Prep projects with React, Express.js, and Sequelize.js
+This is the starter repo for building this CUNY Tech Prep projects with React, Express.js, and Sequelize.js

 ## Stack